Senior NLP Scientist | Proven Leader in Driving Business Impact with AI

 Kaldi

-Could you help me understand more about the background by giving a brief introduction about
+Could you help me understand more about the background by giving a brief introduction about it?

 Okay.
 What steps would you take to mitigate Snowflake compute cost while running complex JSON aggregation.
 So I have not worked with Snowflake, so I would not be able to answer this one.

 Imagine you have a complex SQL query consisting of multiple joints that is running slower than expected.
 What areas of component, query, or data involved would you look into 1st to optimize the performance?
-So, uh, that's a school of multiple joints and the operations that is running slower than expected.
+So, that's a school of multiple joints and the operations that is running slower than expected.
 What are the areas of component or data involved would you be?
 Okay.
 So we are using here c dot star a dot star and b dot value on table a, table b, and we are status.
 Okay.
 We want to optimize this.
 So I think we are using here a dot star.
 Instead of using star, we can take a particular value.
 That is one optimization we can do.
 Then we are using here 2 joins.
 B is joined on a dot ID and b dot ID.
 Okay.
 And join table c on c dotid and a dotid.
 Okay.
 Then we'll see status as active.
-We can use having clause also here, uh, to make it faster.
+We can use having clause also here, to make it faster.

 Would you how would you leverage different elements to create a WhatsApp chatbot for travel inquiries?